magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 1. Log in to your local development machine with a [Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html) account.

-2. Change to the web server or virtual host DOCROOT.
+2. Change to the web server or virtual host docroot.

 3. Log in to the Magento Cloud CLI: